 Cutting these foods out of your diet during your menstrual cycle can help decrease tension and alleviate cramps.
 Try drinking tea during your period as well.
 Soothing mint or ginger teas not only taste great but can help relieve pain.

 While getting out of bed to exercise if you have crippling period pain may not be ideal, but it can help you in the long run.
 Exercise helps release endorphins that will reduce pain.
-Research shows that exercise is as effective as taking pain killers.
+Research shows that exercise is as effective as taking painkillers.
 If you’re not up to taking a full Zumba class, moderate activity such as jogging or walking can help soothe your menstrual pain.

 Period cramps are never fun, but your friends at Dr. Susan Fox’s Center for Women are here to help.
 As Natural Period Cramp Relief tips, we suggest cutting out fatty foods, exercise, heating pads, and massages during your menstrual cycle.
-For more tips about relieving menstrual pain quickly or to make an appointment, feel free to give us a call.
+For more tips about relieving menstrual pain quickly or making an appointment, feel free to give us a call.